mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_credentialsetup.md

 HINT:<br>
 The domain will not be needed in our setup.
 But as it is defined as a mandatory field you need to put in something.

+### Add Credential to Job Template
+Navigate to the Job Template withn Tower UI and ensure the new credential is added to it.
+Click `save`

 ### Execut Job Template again
 Launch the Job / Job Template a second time and review the output.
 We should be able to see a different error.
 Most likely the module was not found.
 This tells us that all variables are defined now.